ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The name for the pool to filter for.

 `--origin-healthy`
 :   If true, filter events where the origin status is healthy, if false, filter events where the origin status is unhealthy.
-Default value is `true` and valid values are `true` and `false`.
+The default value is `true` and valid values are `true` and `false`.

 `--pool-healthy`
 :   If true, filter events where the pool status is healthy, if false, filter events where the pool status is unhealthy.
-Default value is `true` and valid values are `true` and `false`.
+The default value is `true` and valid values are `true` and `false`.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.